 I think it’s a really great area.
 I mostly love the food and the restaurants there.
 When I think of Koreatown I think of all the marketplaces and the busy streets.
 When I first got to Koreatown, it was a lot different than the areas where I’d grown up or gone to school before.
 I hadn’t really been to any establishments in Koreatown, but we always drove through.
 So I was a little worried that I wouldn’t fit in, but now I think it’s really great and inclusive.
 I guess it was a little intimidating because it’s much more in the city, near downtown, where it’s busier and bigger but that was really the only thing that was scary about it.

 I learned a bit about Korean culture since going to school there.
-Koreatown is where the LA riots were really focused around and we covered that in my history and poetry classes.
+Koreatown is where the L.A.
+Riots were really focused around and we covered that in my history and poetry classes.
 That’s a part of Korean culture, at least Korean culture in Los Angeles, that I learned about.\

 I have been to a few marches downtown in Pershing Square.
 We walked out of school because of rallies against climate change, Brett Kavanaugh, and school shootings.
-I remember walking through Koreatown to get to the metro station with all my friends.
+I remember walking through Koreatown to get to the Metro station with all my friends.
 I got to see a lot of Koreatown while I was getting to those marches.

 What’s your favorite place in Koreatown?

 I really like Madang.
 All of my friends and I would go in big groups after school.
 We would get boba and the ice cream there.
 I feel like it reminds me kind of The Grove near me.
-It’s not just like a mall, it’s nice and outside so it feels a lot more pretty and calm then malls that are all boxed around you.
+It’s not just like a mall, it’s nice and outside so it feels a lot more pretty and calm than malls that are all boxed around you.
 If I had to describe it to someone who has never been, I’d say it’s an outdoor mall that has mostly Korean restaurants and food.
 There is really good boba, a frozen cereal bar, and good ice cream.
 When I came to the school, there were a lot of people who lived in Koreatown, or who were Korean that introduced me to it.

 How has living through this pandemic you feel?